 Onboarding refers to the entire experience of hiring, welcoming, orienting, and engaging a new hire and helping them become acclimated and integrated into the corporate culture.
 It’s important for employers to not confuse onboarding with orientation – as the latter is just one component.

 The onboarding process is the first chance employers have to make a great impression on new hires which is why it’s critical that companies are getting it right by removing friction points and creating a more seamless experience.
 In fact, the effectiveness of the processes used to source, select, orient, and assimilate new employees directly influences how likely retention is.
 Onboarding should be a priority throughout the entire first year an employee starts a new job, not just the first few weeks.
+And to understand why onboarding is important to get right, all you have to do is explore what happens if you do it wrong.

 Consider that, according to the Harvard Business Review: